LydiahMuigwa/LydiahMuigwa/README.md

 ## 🧭 About Me

-I'm a cybersecurity specialist focused on SOC operations, log analysis, and threat detection.
-My hands-on experience includes using SIEM platforms like Splunk and Microsoft Sentinel to investigate incidents, create detection rules, and hunt for IOCs.
-I also research how attackers exploit public data through OSINT techniques and explore AI-driven approaches to phishing detection.
-My goal is to bridge the gap between defensive theory and real-world security practices.
+I'm a cybersecurity specialist focused on SOC operations, threat detection, and vulnerability management.
+I work with SIEM platforms like Splunk and Microsoft Sentinel and tools like Nessus to investigate incidents and build detection rules.
+My research includes tracking how attackers weaponize public data (e.g., social media breaches) for reconnaissance and exploring AI-driven phishing detection, turning these insights into proactive defenses.

 <h2>👨‍💻 Cybersecurity Projects:</h2>